YuelinElu/GanttChart/README.md

 - **Dataset selector** - `Show default` loads `data/data.csv`, `Show empty` provides a blank canvas, and `Show uploaded` switches to an uploaded CSV (same columns as the default dataset).
 - **Import CSV** - upload any CSV in the documented format; it renders instantly in the browser, using the same colour mapping as the backend.
-- **Add / edit / delete tasks** - select a task (from the chart or the frozen task list) to edit its name and datetimes, choose a palette colour or pick a custom hex (with optional outline), drag bars to reschedule, or delete tasks outright.
+- **Add / edit / delete tasks** - select a task (from the chart or the frozen task list) to edit its name and datetimes, choose from the preset palette (Orange, Grey, Black, Black Outline), drag bars to reschedule, or delete tasks outright.
 Durations and tooltips stay in sync automatically.
 - **Undo / Redo** - use the toolbar buttons or shortcuts (`Ctrl+Z`, `Ctrl+Shift+Z`, `Ctrl+Y`) to step backward or forward through your edits without refreshing.
 - **Search tasks** - type in the search box to highlight matches, then use Prev/Next (or Enter/Shift+Enter) to cycle through them -- the chart and task list scroll into view automatically.
 - **Task details panel** - collapse the detail drawer when you want maximum Gantt real estate, and expand it again to edit the selected task.